egorsmkv/Scribosermo/README.md

 # Scribosermo

-_Train fast Speech-to-Text networks in different languages._
+_Train fast Speech-to-Text networks in different languages._ An overview of the approach can be found in the paper [Scribosermo: Fast Speech-to-Text models for German and other Languages](https://arxiv.org/pdf/2110.07982.pdf).

 <div align="center">
     <img src="media/deepspeech1_architecture.png" alt="deepspeech1 graph" width="45%"/>